 It is also important for WIs to take appropriate steps to ensure personal data is kept safely and securely.
 This includes limiting the number of people who can access data to only those the WI has deemed necessary, such as MCS Reps.
 Additionally, it may include steps such as keeping physical data in a locked cabinet, ensuring data kept on computers is password-protected, and destroying or deleting personal data when it is no longer needed.

-For more information about data protection and the obligations of WIs, including answers to commonly asked questions and guidance for WIs, please see My WI.
+For more information about data protection and the obligations of WIs, including answers to commonly asked questions and guidance for WIs, please see My WI here or by going to My WI / Running your WI / Data Protection